“There is a light at the end of the tunnel, but it’s a train coming at me.”

 Creating a common understanding and approach to priorities and how to manage conflicting priorities amongst professionals and business functions is what makes some successful and significant, and others not.
 Everyone has access to technology yet only a few manage themselves out of the potential side effects of being technology rich.

-Insist on a priority rich environment, wherever you are.
+Insist on a priority rich environment, wherever you are, this being just enough priorities to drive your difference to the customers.
 The results are high levels of motivation from a sense of accomplishment, a genuine feeling of team spirit and high levels of positive energy.